andrewjw/site/_posts/2012-02-10-back-garden-weather-in-couchdb-part-5.md

 flickr_imagename: 'Snow falling'
 ---
-After a two week gap the recent [snow in the UK](http://www.bbc.co.uk/news/uk-16899453) has inspired me to get back to my series of posts on my weather station website, <a href="http://www.welwynweather.co.uk">WelwynWeather.co.uk</a>.
-In this post I'll discuss the <a href="http://www.welwynweather.co.uk/records">records page</a>, which shows details such as the highest and lowest temperatures, and the heaviest periods of rain.
+After a two week gap the recent [snow in the UK](http://www.bbc.co.uk/news/uk-16899453) has inspired me to get back to my series of posts on my weather station website, [WelwynWeather.co.uk](http://www.welwynweather.co.uk).
+In this post I'll discuss the [records page](http://www.welwynweather.co.uk/records), which shows details such as the highest and lowest temperatures, and the heaviest periods of rain.

-From a <a
+From a
-href="/2012/01/12/back-garden-weather-in-couchdb-part-3/">previous
+[previous
-post</a> in this series you'll remember that the website is implemented as a <a href="http://couchapp.org/">CouchApp</a>.
+post](/2012/01/12/back-garden-weather-in-couchdb-part-3/) in this series you'll remember that the website is implemented as a [CouchApp](http://couchapp.org/).
 These are Javascript functions that run inside the CouchDB database, and while they provide quite a lot of flexibility you do need to tailor your code to them.

 On previous pages we have use CouchDB's map/reduce framework to summarise data then used a list function to